2024 Q1 – Was that it for the Spring Season?

 What does the future hold?
 My theories & predictions are below…

 Of course, these are just predictions….that said, I think that our market is heading for major turbulence.
 Half of this turbulence will come from a change in laws governing the industry (read below).
-The rest will be from low affordability.
+The rest will be from low affordability that pushes sellers and buyers into a mexican standoff.
 Rates continue to bring affordability down to unseen before levels.
 We are currently tied for the record lowest affordability set last year Aug-Oct.
 Many pundits keep predicting rates will drop, but inflation keeps coming in hotter than expected and so does the economy.
 This means the fed will push off those 3 rate decreases they told everyone they were going to do this year.
 I expect 1 rate drop from the Fed this year, no more.
 I expect average rates to remain over 7% until late 3rd or even 4th quarter.
+If they drop sooner, it will likely be precipitated by “bad” economic news/data.

-I’m not expecting much, if any, equity increases the rest of the year.
+I’m not expecting much, if any, equity increases the rest of the year, unless rates drop.
 I’m expecting low sales numbers, too.
-Prices are currently dropping due to the most recent rate jumps and perhaps it’s a natural pull back from the huge jumps realized in the detached market in Q1.
-I believe the economy/jobs will remain strong which will give us just enough demand to keep home prices from falling much further.
+Prices are currently flat due to the most recent rate jumps and perhaps it’s a natural pull back from the huge jumps realized in the detached market in Q1.
+I believe the economy/jobs will remain relatively strong which will give us just enough demand to keep home prices from falling much further.
 Once rates start to drop a little at the year’s end, we may see one last flurry of activity to finish off 2024.

-There are definitely a number of would be buyers on the sidelines and their decision to buy or not is financial and rate dependent.
+There are definitely a number of would be buyers renting on the sidelines and their decision to buy or keep renting is financial and rate dependent.
 As such, any big move in the home loan rate market is going to have a major effect on the sales market.

 What’s Going on with the Realtor Commissions Lawsuit / Settlement?